laravel/docs/eloquent.md

         const UPDATED_AT = 'updated_date';
     }

-If you want to update the model without having it's `updated_at` timestamp changed, you should persist the model within a Closure passed to `Model::withoutTimestamps()`:
+If you would like to perform model operations without the model having its `updated_at` timestamp modified, you may operate on the model within a closure given to the `withoutTimestamps` method:

     Model::withoutTimestamps(fn () => $post->incrememt(['reads']));